hybrasyl/server/README.md

 ## Testing tips and other notable resources

 * There are a number of admin flags that can be used for common tasks like creating items, teleporting, or changing level and class.
-Certain flags, including `/item` require that you be registered as a game master.
+Certain flags require that you be registered as a game master.
 The fastest way to configure this is to add a record in the `flags_players` table that contains the player ID (which you can find in the `players` table) and the flag ID (which should be `0` in the case of the game master flag).

-* Some of them require admin-level access to the *Hybrasyl server*.
+* Some flags require admin-level access to the *Hybrasyl server*.
 Try typing `/item Shirt 1` when you log in to add a shirt to your inventory.
 You can add any item that's in the `item` table of your `dev_hybrasyl` database.

 * Warps are links between locations on the map.
 You can add or remove warps in the `warps` table.

-* You can also add new items by modifying the `items` table.
+* You can add new items by modifying the `items` table.
 There are a couple of sample items included in `seed.sql` that should provide good models to follow.